Jammy2211/PyAutoGalaxy/paper/paper.md

 `PyAutoGalaxy` is distributed with the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace>), which contains example scripts for modeling and simulating galaxies and tutorials on how to preprocess imaging and interferometer datasets before a `PyAutoGalaxy` analysis.
-Also included are the `HowToGalaxy` tutorials, a four-chapter lecture series composed of over 20 Jupyter notebooks aimed at non-experts, introducing them to galaxy morphology analysis, Bayesian inference and teaching them how to use `PyAutoGalaxy` for scientific study.
+Also included are the `HowToGalaxy` tutorials, a four chapter lecture series composed of over 20 Jupyter notebooks aimed at non-experts, introducing them to galaxy morphology analysis, Bayesian inference and teaching them how to use `PyAutoGalaxy` for scientific study.
 The lectures are available on [Binder](https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/HEAD) and may therefore be